friendm/food-deserts/README.md

 a React component that will force clients to clear their cache any time a new version is deployed, but this only works if the version is incremented on all releases.
 - Commit changes to any package-lock.json files.

+Quick test to make sure things are working